“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 A. Accomplishment or quotation:

 Coloratura soprano Carmen Kilowatt sings opera roles and art songs across the US.
 (This opener would be followed by examples of Carmen’s repertoire and appearances).
-Action statements are among the simplest and most effective strategies: you begin with a statement, which establishes your artistic identity, and them you follow it with examples.
-Such an opening can total 3 sentences.
+Action or identity statements are among the simplest and most effective strategies.
+You begin with a statement, which establishes your artistic identity, and them you follow it with examples.
+Such an opening statement plus examples can total 3 sentences and constitute your initial paragraph.

 D. Curiosity trigger: